Charles Chetwynd-Talbot, 22nd Earl of Shrewsbury: Career

 Shrewsbury joined the House of Lords when he succeeded to his father's peerages in 1980, at that time enjoying the automatic right to sit in parliament.
-He lost the right as a result of the reforms of the House of Lords Act 1999, but is one of the 92 hereditary peers elected at that time to sit in the Lords.
+He lost the right as a result of the reforms of the House of Lords Act 1999, but was then one of the 92 hereditary peers elected at that time to sit in the Lords.
 He has served as a whip for the Conservatives.

 From 1992 to 1998, Shrewsbury was the first chancellor of the University of Wolverhampton and was awarded an honorary degree of Doctor of Laws.

 In 1994 he was appointed a Deputy to the Lord Lieutenant of Staffordshire, Sir James Hawley.

 He is High Steward of Sheffield Cathedral, a former president of the Staffordshire Historic Churches Trust, patron or honorary president of a number of charities or voluntary bodies, and patron of ten Church of England benefices.

 An enthusiastic supporter of country sports, Shrewsbury is a former president of the Gun Trade Association and remains deputy-chairman of the Standing Conference on Country Sports.
 He is a liveryman of three City of London livery companies: the companies of Weavers, Gunmakers and Blacksmiths.
 He is a former chairman of the Firearms Consultative Committee at the Home Office, and former chairman and president of the British Shooting Sports Council.
-Shrewsbury has derived an income over by divesting himself of manorial titles through auction houses, a practice which has brought him into the public eye.
+Shrewsbury has derived additional income by divesting himself of manorial titles through auction houses, a practice which has brought him into the public eye.

 He retired as director and deputy chairman of the Britannia Building Society and then was appointed as president of the Building Societies Association.